SaiKarthik2804/Intro/README.md

-- 👋 Hi, I’m @ASK
+- 👋 Hi, I’m @Sai Karthik
-- 👀 I’m interested in C++, Python-opencv-selenium-web automation, ROS, UAV
+- 👀 I’m interested in C++, Python-OpenCV-selenium-web automation, ROS, UAV
 - 🌱 I’m currently learning new things
-- 💞️ I’m looking to collaborate on any thing interesting
+- 💞️ I’m looking to collaborate on anything interesting
-- 📫 How to reach me @ saikarthik2804@gmail.com
+- 📫 How to reach me @ saikarthikus2804@gmail.com

 <!---
 THUNDER2804/THUNDER2804 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.